iden3/react-native-rapidsnark/README.md

 ## Example App

 Check out the [example app](./example) for a working example.
+To use bundled circuits, install [git-lfs](https://git-lfs.com/) and run `git lfs pull` in the root directory.

 ## TODO:

 [-]: Add verification.
 [-]: Dynamic buffers size.
 Currently set to 16384 and error 256

 ## License

 react-native-rapidsnark is part of the iden3 project 0KIMS association.
 Please check the [COPYING](./COPYING) file for more details.

 ---